New cw-expansive homeomorphisms of surfaces: Monotone quotients on surfaces

-\begin{ex} Let $f_i\colon D_i\to D_i$, $i=1,2$, be two copies of the half cw-expansive homeomorphism given in Proposition \ref{propHcwDisk}.
-Identifying the corresponding points of the boundaries of the disks we obtain a half cw-expansive homeomorphism $f\colon \Sdos\to\Sdos$ of the 2-sphere.
+\begin{ex} Let $f_i\colon D_i\to D_i$, $i=1,2$, be two copies of the half cw\hyph expansive homeomorphism given in Proposition \ref{propHcwDisk}.
+Identifying the corresponding points of the boundaries of the disks we obtain a half cw\hyph expansive homeomorphism $f\colon \Sdos\to\Sdos$ of the 2-sphere.
 Let $\gamma$ be the circle in the sphere associated to the boundaries of the disks.
 In this case the quotient collapses the invariant circle $\gamma$ and the quotient space is not a surface, it is homeomorphic to the union of two tangent spheres in $\R^3$.
 Also, we see that $b_1(\gamma)\neq 0$. \end{ex}